Skip to main content

 There’s one aspect of the build process overlooked above: the compiling, compressing, and bundling of frontend assets like JavaScript, CSS, web fonts, and so forth.

-essentially two build processes are kicked off: the frontend build process (either esbuild or Webpack) and the Bridgetown build process.
+When using Bridgetown’s built-in start or deploy commands, essentially two build processes are kicked off: the frontend build process (using esbuild) and the Bridgetown build process.
 The two align when something magical happens.

 Adding Extra Features to Your Site #